 Researchers

-Gamers, Game Developers

 For such users, the MC3.0 is much too simple, and closed.
 All the 3.0 can do is play fixed, limited, music.
-This has lead to thoughts of other possible Versions:
+This led us to consider 2 other possible products.
+These will be released after the MC3.0.

 MC PRO-VERSION

-A much more powerful software, it can be used for many purposes.
+With A much more powerful software platform, it can be used for many purposes.
 Of course, it is not so easy-to-use.
+It essentially makes available our motion tracking and mapping expertise, for other uses (movement can be used to control lights, external music devices, video projections, etc. There are endless possibilities.

-We talked about a simple MAX/msp style interface, offering the OSC data for specialized applications.
+Our plan is to build e talked about a simple MAX/msp -style interface, offering the OSC/UDP data via Ethernet.
+Thus, the “Pro-Version” is just like the MC3.0, but without the music.

-It might be the same hardware device, but different software.

-Another possibility is to sell the same chassis without the computer inside.
+Another possibility is to sell the same chassis but without the motherboard inside.
 The user would connect the box to their own computer via Ethernet cable.
+(Though this sounds tricky for technical reasons).

 MC MUSICIANS’ VERSION